adambard/learnxinyminutes-docs/forth.html.markdown

 \ Booleans:
 \ In forth, -1 is used to represent truth, and 0 is used to represent false.
 \ The idea behind this is that -1 is 11111111 in binary, whereas 0 is obviously 0 in binary.
-\ However, any non-zero value is usually treated as being true.
+\ However, any non-zero value is usually treated as being true:

 42 42 =    / -1 ok
 12 53 =    / 0 ok

-\ `if` is a compile-only word.
+\ `if` is a *compile-only word*.
 This means that it can *only* be used when we're compiling a word.
 \ when creating conditionals, the format is <boolean> `if` <stuff to do> `then` <rest of program>.

 : ?>64 ( n -- n ) DUP 64 > if ."
 Greater than 64!" then ; \ ok